TobikoData/sqlmesh/docs/quickstart/notebook.md

 If using a python virtual environment, ensure it's activated first by running the `source .env/bin/activate` command from the folder used during [installation](../installation.md).

-First, import the SQLMesh library to load the notebook magic commands:
+Import the SQLMesh library to load the notebook magic commands:

 ![Cell importing the SQLMesh library](./notebook/nb-quickstart_import.png)